ehsankiani/mocap_retargeting_toolset/README.md

 # mocap_retargeting_toolset
-Maya python toolset for Autodesk Maya for riggers and animators.
+Autodesk Maya Mocap Retargeting python toolset for riggers and animators.

 # Features:
   1- Parse mocap files and load into the tool screen as well as the scene